This article was updated and republished on Sept 1, 2022.

-In the current issue of Harvard Business Review, a team of experts from Bain & Company presents an analysis of B2B client data that offers insights into what matters most to B2B buyers of business products and services.
+In a Harvard Business Review article, a team of experts from Bain & Company presents an analysis of B2B client data that offers insights into what matters most to B2B buyers of business products and services.
 A framework emerged from their research – a pyramid which organizes 40 fundamental “elements of value” within five categories.
 At the bottom of the pyramid is table stakes, followed by functional value, ease of doing business, individual value and inspirational value.

 This got me thinking about the range of concerns that influence the software and services purchase decisions of today’s marketing executives.
 In our frequent discussions with prospective buyers of marketing resource management systems, the Vya team has learned a lot about what motivates them and what’s important to them.

 The things that they value actually provide constructive guidance for anyone going through the marketing software and services buying process.
 So I’ll share these elements along with some questions prospective buyers might ask as they research and compare solution providers.